 A World Run by Data

 It’s not a surprising thing to say that the modern world is dominated by data.
 With 2.5 quintillion bytes generated per day in the world, organizations of all kinds are using data analysis to create products and services that better meet consumers' needs.

 Data processing and analysis not only applies to product or service based companies, but it also is necessary in different scientific research projects.
 The creation of the COVID-19 vaccine, for example, relied heavily on data processing and AI to accelerate it’s creation.

 Motivus runs in a sandboxed execution environment while also having HTTPS encryption.
 These methods allow us to offer safety and data privacy to our users and clients.
-To know more, please visit our article Importance of Cyber Security in Motivus.
+To know more, please visit our article Importance of Cyber Security at Motivus.

 Anyone that has a computing device with access to a web browser (laptop, desktop, phone, tablet) can become a user.
-Users then log in to the Motivus Floating Tool to start processing on projects of their own choosing.
+Users then log in to the Motivus Floating Tool to start processing projects of their own choosing.

 Last but not least, website owners can host the Motivus Floating Tool on their own sites to serve as an alternative to classic banner-like ads.
-By having users log in to the Floating Tool through their website to start processing, website owners will receive a commission of that transaction.
+By having users log in to the Floating Tool through their website to start processing, website owners will receive a commission on that transaction.

 We have just launched our website and with it the beta version of our Floating Tool.
 To test our platform, we will be running a Benchmark Contest on January 21st.
 The objective of this benchmark is to try to have the largest number of users processing data for the longest amount of time.
 The Benchmark will run between the 21st of January and the 11th of February.